Yeshiva Gedola of Carteret: Program

 The yeshiva is an all-male Lithuanian (Litvish)-style Talmudic college.
 Currently, it consists of a mesivta (high school) program.

 Curriculum

-The Mesivta's studies are broken into two halves.
+The Mesivta's studies are broken into two portions.
 The first half of the day is focused on Talmudic texts and rabbinic literature, mussar (Jewish ethical literature) and practical halacha (Jewish law).
-The second half of the day is focused on general studies, including math, history, science, language arts, computers, business economics, public speaking and more.
+The afternoon is focused on general studies, including math, history, science, language arts, computers, business economics, public speaking and more.
+The evening is once again focused on Talmudic texts and rabbinic literature, mussar (Jewish ethical literature) and practical halacha (Jewish law).